mahima-1884/Serveless-microservice-architecture/README.md

     $ curl -X POST -d "{\"operation\":\"create\",\"tableName\":\"lambda-apigateway\",\"payload\":{\"Item\":{\"id\":\"1\",\"name\":\"Bob\"}}}" https://$API.execute-api.$REGION.amazonaws.com/prod/DynamoDBManager

     ```   -->
 2. To execute our API go to https://reqbin.com/.
 Paste the API invoke URL.
 Under content select "Json" and paste the above code.
 Under authorization, select "no-auth".
-Then, go to "Headers" and type x-api-key: <paste API Key>
+Then, go to "Headers" and type x-api-key: (and paste the api key)

 ![Post API Request](./images/post-api-request.jpg)
 ![Post API Request](./images/post-api-request-2.jpg)

+A successful post will return a "status code: 200"

 3. To validate that the item is indeed inserted into DynamoDB table, go to Dynamo console, select "lambda-apigateway" table, select "Items" tab, and the newly inserted item should be displayed.